DavidZizu/15_puzzle_game/README.md

 # 15_puzzle_game
-Implementation of 15 puzzle game in C++
+Simple console implementation of 15 puzzle game in C++